opentracing-contrib/ruby-mongodb-instrumentation/README.md

 This gem provides auto-instrumentation for the MongoDB Ruby Driver by subscribing to Monitoring notifications.

+## Supported Versions

+- MRI 2.0 and newer
+- mongo 2.1 and newer

 ## Installation

 Add this line to your application's Gemfile: